WCC-Engineering/ENGR240-Demos-and-Worksheets/README.md

 # ENGR240: Engineering Computations

-This repository contains class demos, worksheets, and activities for ENGR&240 at Whatcom Community College.
+This repository contains class demos, worksheets, activities, and project assignments for ENGR&240 at Whatcom Community College.

 ## Contents